clicon/clixon-docs/restconf.rst

         (2)                    +----------+--------+          +----------+

 The restconf deamon provides a http/https RESTCONF interface to the Clixon backend.
-It comes in two variants: (1) using a reverse proxy and FCGI; (2) native http using libevhtp as seen in the two variants shown in the figure above.
+It comes in two variants, as shown by the two variants in the figure above:

+  1. A reverse proxy (such as NGINX) and FCGI
+  2. Native http using libevhtp

-The restconf daemon communicates with the backend daemon using internal netconf over the ``CLIXON_SOCK``.
+The restconf daemon communicates with the backend using internal netconf over the ``CLIXON_SOCK``.
 If FCGI is used, there is also a FCGI socket specified by ``CLICON_RESTCONF_PATH``.

 As other Clixon daemons and clients, the daemon reads its config options from the configuration file on startup.